NickBres/osIPC/README.md

 ### Quiet run with all possible ways

-In this example you can see that ipv4 udp packets were lost thats why time is too big.
-All other ways worked good.
+In this example, you can see that the IPv4 UDP packets were lost, resulting in a longer time.
+However, all other methods worked well.
 ![image](https://github.com/NickBres/osIPC/assets/70432147/ebb48f23-6355-4ca7-a5ad-268aefcd0f96)

 ### Problems

-* There is some issues with programs syncronization.
-Sometimes one side may run faster than expected and it will cause some bugs that will ruin the test.
-I tried to fix it with sleep function in some places, but sometimes its not enough.
-Because lack of time I cannot make it better.
+* There are some issues with program synchronization.
+Sometimes, one side may run faster than expected, causing bugs that can disrupt the test.
+Attempts have been made to address this by adding sleep functions in some places, but it may not always be sufficient.
+Due to time constraints, further improvements were not implemented.
-* When program fails it may not free the port or other used resource so on the next run it may not work because of this.
-Usually "make clean" and built it agai fix this.
+* When the program fails, it may not free the port or other resources used, which can cause issues in subsequent runs.
+Usually, running "make clean" and rebuilding it resolves this problem.
-* UDP is very unstable protocol when using it clear.
-Sometimes packets will be lost.
-Also packets was arriving in wrong order, to fix it i added sleep after sending each packet so it will affect on the transfer time.
+* UDP is an unstable protocol, particularly when used without additional measures.
+Sometimes, packets may be lost, and packets may arrive in the wrong order.
+To address this, a sleep delay was added after sending each packet, which affects the overall transfer time.